jamiqq/LibrarySystem/README.md

 A small C++ library management system, built primarily as a learning exercise to practice core C++ fundamentals: raw pointers, references, manual memory management, polymorphism, and ownership design.
 The "library" domain is the vehicle — the real goal was to get hands-on with the mechanics that `std::vector`, `std::unique_ptr`, and friends normally hide.

-## Why this project

-I wanted something more concrete than isolated pointer exercises, but small enough to finish in a couple of focused sessions.
-A library system gave a natural set of ownership questions to answer explicitly rather than default around:

-- Does a collection own the objects it holds, or just reference them?
-- When should something be a pointer, a reference, or a plain value?
-- What happens to memory when a container resizes, copies, or goes out of scope?

-Every design decision below was made deliberately, not by default — that's the actual point of the project.

 ## Features

 - Add, remove, and list catalog items (`Book`, extensible via polymorphism to other `Item` types)